 Are you interested in various fields of study and would prefer not to miss out on any of them?
 Or do you have a career aspiration that requires interdisciplinary knowledge that the usual degree programmes cannot provide?
-Our degree programme in Economics gives you the opportunity to combine Economics with one of around 40 subjects.
-This gives you a great deal of freedom to put together your own individual degree programme.
+Our degree programme in economics gives you the opportunity to combine economics with one of around 40 subjects.
+This gives you a great deal of freedom to put together your own individual programme.

 During the core curriculum, you will acquire essential knowledge in economics, forming the foundation for your further studies in economics.
 It includes only a few mandatory modules in microeconomics and macroeconomics to provide you with significant flexibility in pursuing your interests.
 You can also choose from other recommended foundational modules such as mathematics, statistics, econometrics, or applied economics, as well as select additional economics modules based on your interests.
 In the main seminar, you will write a term paper on an economics-related topic, drawing upon current publications or working with real data.
 During the presentation and discussion of the topic, you will enhance your presentation and communication skills.